What Is Dark Chocolate (and Why Do We Love It So Much)?

-When it comes to chocolate, there's less guilt and more goodness on the dark side.
+When it comes to chocolate, there's a whole lot of good on the dark side.

 - Bittersweet has the least amount of sugar